Skip to content

 Eid al-Fitr is the three-day holiday that celebrates the conclusion of Ramadan — the holy month of spiritual introspection, generosity and family time during which many Muslims will abstain from food and drink from sunrise to sunset.

 The celebration of Eid al-Fitr usually lasts for three days and begins with the sighting of the new moon.
-This year, Eid al-Fitr will begin at sundown on April 21.
+This year, Eid al-Fitr will begin at sundown on Friday, March 20.

-On the morning of the first day, Muslims will gather for a special prayer known as Salat al-Eid.
+On the morning of the first day, Muslims gather for a special prayer known as Salat al-Eid.
 After the prayer, families and friends come together to share a festive meal, exchange gifts and greetings.

 The holiday revolves around the theme of togetherness, happiness and acts of charity and kindness.
 It is a time for Muslims to express their gratitude to God for giving them the strength and perseverance to complete the month-long fast.
 Eid is also a time for Muslims to come together in solidarity, reflect on the blessings of the past month and look forward to the opportunities and challenges of the year ahead.